JurrianFahner/gitserver/docs/work-with-your-repo.md

 git push
 ```

-If you want to learn git in a practical way, I can recommend https://try.github.io
+If you want to learn git in a practical way.
+You might want to consider: https://try.github.io